openSUSE/yomi/README.md

   Metadata version for the superblock.
 Valid values are `0`, `0.9`, `1`, `1.0`, `1.1`, `1.2`, `default`, `ddm`, `imsm`.

-* : Integer.
-Optional.
-Default: 0

-  Number if extra devices in the initial array.

-The user can specify more parameters, that will be passed directly to `mdadm`, like `spare-devices` to indicate the number of extra devices in the initial array, or `chunk` to speficy the chunk size.
+The user can specify more parameters that will be passed directly to `mdadm`, like `spare-devices` to indicate the number of extra devices in the initial array, or `chunk` to speficy the chunk size.